BANAAG-KYLE/BanaagKyleIT2104_ACPactivities/Labaratory Activities/readme.md

 **Code Summary:**
 Develops an object-oriented structure representing capybaras and their characteristics.
 Features proper class construction, attribute management, and type validation while demonstrating OOP principles.

+**Instructions for Reviewers:**
+- 🖋️ **Create instances of the Capybara class**: Test the class by creating multiple instances with different attributes.
+- ✅ **Verify method functionality**: Ensure that all methods within the `Capybara` class perform as expected.
+- 🔍 **Test exception handling**: Intentionally cause errors (ex: file not found) to observe how the program manages exceptions.

 #### Item 2: Array Exception Manager ⚠️
 **Code Summary:**
 Creates a system for handling array operations with comprehensive exception handling.
 Implements size-based array creation, element access validation, and formatted decimal output with proper error messaging.

 **Instructions for Reviewers:**
-- 🖋️ **Create instances of the Capybara class**: Test the class by creating multiple instances with different attributes.
-- ✅ **Verify method functionality**: Ensure that all methods within the `Capybara` class perform as expected.
+- 🖋️ **Input valid array sizes**: Provide integers representing array sizes to test the array creation.
-- 🔍 **Test exception handling**: Intentionally cause errors (e.g., file not found) to observe how the program manages exceptions.
+- ✅ **Check exception handling**: Ensure that the program appropriately handles exceptions.
+- 🔍 **Test with various data types**: Input arrays containing different data types (e.g., integers, strings) to verify the program's robustness in handling diverse data.

 ---